-- □ Election to waive carryback period for net operating loss: Check this box if the tax return shows a net operating loss on Schedule A, line 1, and you are electing to waive the carryback period.
+- Filing extension: A federal extension automatically extends the Alaska filing due date.
+You must check this box to report that an extension is in effect. - □ Election to waive carryback period for net operating loss: Check this box if the tax return shows a net operating loss on Schedule A, line 1, and you are electing to waive the carryback period.
 This election is state-specific; a federal waiver is not effective.
 The election is made for the entire net operating loss; a partial election is not allowed.
 The election must be made on a timely-filed return (including extensions).
-Alaska follows federal rules where a taxpayer wants to make a late election or to revoke an election, as applicable. - □ Small corporation exemption: Check this box if the corporation is claiming exemption from tax under AS 43.20.012(a)(3).
+Alaska follows federal rules where a taxpayer wants to make a late election or to revoke an election, as applicable. - □ Public Law 86-272 (P.L.
+86-272): Check this box if the corporation named on page 1 is claiming protection under P.L.
+86-272.
+If this is a consolidated return, and another Alaska corporation is claiming protection under P.L.86-272, then that corporation checks the appropriate box on Schedule B, line 1.
+See "Public Law (P.L.)
+86-272" discussion on page 6. - HOA filing Form 1120H: If the corporation is a Homeowners Association (HOA) filing federal Form 1120H, then check this box.
+If the HOA is filing federal Form 1120, then do not check this box. - □ Small corporation exemption: Check this box if the corporation is claiming exemption from tax under AS 43.20.012(a)(3).
 To be exempt, the corporation must meet certain asset limit requirements, and its principal business must not be in certain industries.
-The corporation must file a complete Alaska return reporting all income and expense items, but does not calculate Alaska income tax on Schedule D, and does not report Other Taxes on Schedule E. If the corporation is a member of a federal consolidated group, you must attach federal Form 851 to the Alaska return.
-See "Small Corporation Exemption" on page 5 for further details. - If this is an amended return filed to report audit changes by the Internal Revenue Service, check the appropriate additional box.
-You must attach a complete copy of the federal audit report "RAR" showing federal changes by company. - □ If this is an amended return filed to make a protective claim, check the additional box, and attach a statement explaining the protective claim.
-See additional instructions for "Protective Claim" on page 9.
+The corporation must file a complete Alaska tax return reporting all income and expense items, but does not calculate Alaska income tax on Schedule D, and does not report Other Taxes on Schedule E. If the corporation is a member of a federal consolidated group, you must attach federal Form 851 to the Alaska return.
+See "Small Corporation Exemption" on page 3 for further details. - Exempt organization with UBTI: If the corporation is an exempt organization that is filing federal Form 990-T to report Unrelated Business Taxable Income (UBTI), then check this box.
+If the organization does not report any UBTI, then the organization should not file an Alaska corporate income tax return. - S Corporation: Check this box if the corporation is an S Corporation under federal law. - Personal Holding Company: Check this box if the corporation is a "Personal Holding Company" as defined in IRC Section 542. - Amended return to report IRS audit or Form 1120X: Check this box if this is an amended return to report audit changes by the IRS, or the filing of an amended federal tax return (Form 1120X).
+You must attach a complete copy of the federal audit report "RAR" showing federal changes by company, along with federal documentation showing that the changes are "final."
+If this is a refund claim based on an amended federal tax return, attach documentation that the federal amendment has been accepted by the IRS. - Protective claim: If this is an amended return filed to make a protective claim, check the additional box, and attach a statement explaining the protective claim.
+See additional instructions for "Protective Claim" on page 7.
+Note that a protective claim is made on an amended return.
+An original tax return is never considered a protective claim.